davmor21/Front-End-II-Assignment-1/README.md

 - Create a class-based component named UserInfo that:

     - Uses JSX to return a \<div\> containing a user's name and profession.
-        - UserDetails Class
+        - UserInfo.jsx
     - Defines state inside the component to hold user details.
-        - UserDetails Class
+        - UserInfo.jsx
     - Displays a random number inside JSX (e.g., "Your lucky number is 7").
-        - UserDetails Class
+        - UserInfo.jsx

 ### Task 3: Dynamic Content Using JSX and React Components (5 Points)
 - Create an array of tasks inside the App component.
+    - TaskCompenent.jsx
 - Write a function getRandomTask() that returns a random task from the list.
+    - TaskCompenent.jsx
 - Display a random task inside a \<h3\> using JSX.
+    - TaskCompenent.jsx

 ### Task 4: Parent and Child Components Using JSX (5 Points)
 - Modify App.js to:

     - Import the Greeting, UserInfo, and TaskComponent components.
+        - This is done using separate JSX files imported into the App.jsx file
     - Render them inside a single \<div\> (following JSX rules).
+        - This is done in main.jsx